sulagnanandi/compsci-2xc3/README.md

 # compsci-2xc3
 All COMPSCI 2XC3 (Computer Science Practice and Experience: Algorithms and Software Design) exercises and assignments (Python).
+Implementation of computational solutions to practical problems that combine algorithmic design and analysis with software design principles, through an experiential approach in simulated workplace environments.
+Communication skills: Technical documentation and presentation.
 Winter 2026.